Biphasic Face Photo-Sketch Synthesis via Semantic-Driven Generative Adversarial Network with Graph Representation Learning: Introduction

+As a complement, the IRSG aims to keep the generated face photo and sketch more structure-coordinated with targets, globally.
+IRSG models the inter-class relations among every facial component.
+Concretely, the inter-class relations are built by computing the affinity scores between every two different mean centers (and variance centers).
+Similar to IASG, we utilize the target IRSG to supervise the synthesized fake ones, thus producing the natural human faces.

+Moreover, based on the observation that the paired photo-sketch shared many personal characters, we design a novel biphasic iterative cycle training strategy to improve the perceptual quality of synthesized images.
+Here, we first train two models of photo generation and sketch generation, respectively.
+Then, we exploit the pre-trained sketch generation model as a personal knowledge extractor to boost photo generation.
+Iteratively, the sketch generation model is improved with the help of a pre-trained photo personal knowledge extractor.
+In this fashion, our framework enables high-quality biphasic face photo-sketch synthesis through multi-stage iterations.
+Extensive experiments demonstrate that our method significantly outperforms various counterparts, displaying natural and realistic facial details.

+The main contributions of this study are summarized as: \begin{itemize}[leftmargin=*] \item We propose a novel Semantic-Driven Generative Adversarial Network with Graph Representation Learning for generating realistic photos and distinct sketches. \item We construct two types of representational graphs and design corresponding constraints to facilitate the preservation of the details and coordinate structures in generated face photos and sketches. \item We propose a novel biphasic iterative cycle training to improve the perceptual quality of the synthesized images by effectively taking advantage of the multi-level feature consistency between the photo and sketch. \item Extensive comparison experiments are conducted on CUFS and CUFSF datasets, showing our method obtains state-of-the-art performance. \end{itemize}

-Compared to our preliminary work in [22], this article makes the following extensions and improvements: 1) We consult the previous intra-class feature supervision to propose a novel region-wise inter-class structural graph which facilitates the preservation of the details and personal identities in generated face photos and sketches; 2) A novel biphasic training strategy is proposed to refine the generated results through Iterative Cycle Training; 3) We conduct the further extension experiments on both sketch synthesis and face photo synthesis tasks.
+Compared to our preliminary work in \cite{b22}, the improvements and extensions are consulted in three-fold: 1) We propose a novel inter-class structure graph that facilitates the preservation of the details and personal identities in generated face photos and sketches; 2) A novel biphasic iterative cycle training strategy is proposed to improve the perceptual quality of synthesized images; 3) We conduct the extension experiments on both sketch synthesis and face photo synthesis tasks.
+Driven by the aforementioned improvements, our framework achieves superior performance on \textbf{biphasic} photo-sketch synthesis in a \textbf{unified} manner.
+This significantly facilitates the application community on digital entertainment and law enforcement.